Joshua-Okidi/qr-code/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-Some concrete steps I took;
+Major oncrete steps I took;
-  - Built the Structure and included the image
+  - Built the Structure using HTML and included the image
   - Styled the html structure using CSS
   - It was really difficult for me to centralize the QR code and it's surrounding box.
-  - Similarly, a very tough phase I went through was how to make the QR Image shrink alongside the Box.
+  - Similarly, a quite difficult task I had to tackle was; how to make the QR Image shrink alongside the Box.
+  - After this, I was faced with the challenge of making the content remain the same while I resize the page.
   - From w3schools, under CSS shadow effects, I was able to add shadow box to my div.

 ### Built with
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

 ### What I learned

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
 - I learnt on centralizing a div vertically and horizontally at different viewports.
-- I got more familiar with how the CSS[max-width, and width] work.
+- I got more familiar with how the CSS [max-width, and width] work.
-- I was able to set a border around the image particularly using the third css code below.
+- I was able to set a border around the QR code by simply applying a border radius to it.

 **Some of my important code snippets below:**